-Application: The application is web-based and includes a CV, a statement of technical interests, three letters of recommendation, and transcripts.
+Application: The application is web-based and includes a CV, a project relevance statement, three letters of recommendation, and transcripts.
 Applications are accepted beginning in early August.

 Key Selection Criteria: The statement of technical interests, letters of recommendation, and your scientific track record (publication record) are all very important.
 Candidates who reach the pool of finalists are invited for a two- day interview that includes a seminar about their current research work.
 The seminar and interview are important for demonstrating excellent communication skills, particularly the ability to successfully explain specialized topics to a broadly-based, interdisciplinary audience.

 The statement of technical interest is a succinct research plan.
 Since the committee is composed of scientists from many different disciplines, the statement should be understandable to a broad technical audience but should also include enough details to satisfy experts in your field.
 It is important to convey why your research is important, why the work should be done at LLNL, and how you will carry out the research.
 Because of the emphasis that the committee places on the potential impact of your proposed work, it is recommended that you lead with your science application; it is a lot more difficult to promote research that focuses on enabling technologies.
 The committee is looking for candidates with a vision, a plan, and a track record that indicates that the candidate will succeed.

 References should know you and your research well and be able to speak to your qualifications and achievements with specificity.